Zenithon-AI-Development/UPT/BENCHMARKS.md

 ### Notes

 - All timing measurements are in seconds unless otherwise specified
-- Convergence times are measured from training start to first epoch where the threshold is reached
+- Convergence times are measured on validation set from training start to first epoch where the threshold is reached
 - Time per epoch is averaged over all training epochs
 - Parameters count includes all trainable parameters in the model